-- An SEO and accessibility audit will uncover obstacles to better Google rankings, including navigation structure, inbound link quality, and more.
+An SEO and accessibility audit will uncover obstacles to better Google rankings,

 It isn’t often that a manager asks for a complete Health Check covering all areas of a Kentico website.
 But occasionally one type of audit may uncover some bigger underlying issues that are affecting other areas of functionality.
 In that case, we may recommend a complete Health Check to ensure two things.
 Firstly that there aren’t any other hidden problems that are contributing to your site’s difficulties.
 And secondly that any fixes to the initial issues are accommodated without knock-on problems.

 For example, if a code audit were to uncover gaps in the security provision, then that may indicate that there are other security oversights.
 A broader security audit would probably be a good idea.
 Similarly, page loading issues will definitely affect SEO.
 These two need to be looked at holistically in order to get the best from the Health Check process.

 But how do you know you need a Health Check as opposed to a minor investigation into an issue?
 Essentially it’s a question of scale.
 For instance, if your website has suddenly gone incredibly slow or your Google rankings have abruptly started acting like a champion cliff diver, then you probably need to talk to your digital support about a deeper audit.
 It’s possible that there are a bunch of older issues that have built up over time to finally create a kind of perfect failure.
 That could require exploratory surgery, so to speak.
 Or it could mean something more nefarious was afoot.